- Fuel Cell Cars

 Hydrophilic order of Pention dispersions as follows: D72 series (the most hydrophilic) >> D35 series >> D18 series (the least hydrophilic).
 Hydrophobic order of Pention dispersions as follows: D72 series (the least hydrophobic) << D35 series << D18 series (the most hydrophobic).
 If maintaining the hydration or keeping the water is important for the intended application, then the most hydrophilic dispersion should be used.
 If removal of the by-product water is important for the intended application, then the intermediate or most hydrophobic dispersion should be used.

 Pention™ dispersion (also known as ionomers) products can be used in various electrochemical applications including fuel cells, electrolyzers, sensors, and flow batteries and various other electrochemical applications/technologies.
 Membranes made with Pention resin have demonstrated the highest recorded AEM fuel cell performance with a peak power density of 3.4 W/cm² (jointly conducted study between NREL, University of South Carolina, and Georgia Institute of Technology).
+The stated electrochemical performance data is for reference only and depending on the MEA, CCM or GDE manufacturing method, used membrane thickness, testing hardware design and components used in the test hardware, and operational parameters (temperature, pressure, reactant flow rates, etc.), those values may or may not be attained.

 • Very high conductivity